devth/devth.github.com/_drafts/2023-04-10-the-inner-loop.md

 ## Ok, So What?

 **So optimize your innermost loops**.
-Stop holding meaningless meetings, cargo cult scrum ceremonies, sprint planning, quarterly planning, all hands, endless training, performance reviews, interviews for new candidate.
+Stop holding meaningless meetings for every could-have-been-a-slack-thread, sprint planning, quarterly planning, all hands, endless training, performance reviews, interviews for new candidates, and cargo culting scrum ceremonies.

-And ~if~ when you do decide to hold these, be aware of the exponential, cascading cost up the entire chain.
+And ~if~ when you do decide to hold these, try to chunk them at the beginning or end of the day and be aware of the exponential, cascading cost up the entire chain.